 Anicut, Spillway, Bisokotuwa feats of ancient engineer

 The vastness of conception of Ceylon’s ancient irrigation system removes all doubt that the old engineer must have depended to a critical degree on a system of levelling and horizontal measurement to render the construction practicable.
-Anicut, spillways and Bisokotuwa are several genius constructions of ancient engineers that worth to mention here.
+Anicut, spillways and Bisokotuwa are several genius constructions of ancient engineers that worth mentioning here.

 Tekkan the modern Anicut

-In the Anicut (tekkam) built about thirteen hundred years earlier across the Malawatu Oya to divert water to the Giant tank and in other similar contemporary structures, a cement seems to have been used.
+In the Anicut (tekkam) built about thirteen hundred years earlier across the Malwatu Oya to divert water to the Giant tank and in other similar contemporary structures, cement seems to have been used.
 It has been proved by analytics results published in the Chemical Trade Journal that this concrete prepared and used in ancient Sri Lanka 13 centuries ago, if not earlier, showed very superior properties to the Roman mortar, which had long been accepted as the best ancient product.

 The Vaan or modern spillways

-The spillways, some of them man-made and called vaan in Sinhalese, other natural rock called gal-vaan, over which the waters of the tank pass when surcharged by rain in flood time, range from simple contrivances in the small tank, to complex examples which must surely have involved study of the movement of water over many years, and considerable labour to build.
+The spillways, some of them man-made and called vaan in Sinhalese, other natural rock called gal-vaan, over which the waters of the tank pass when surcharged by rain in flood time, range from simple contrivances in the small tank, to complex examples which must surely have an involved study of the movement of water over many years, and considerable labour to build.
 Two or even more spillways were sometimes provided in the larger tanks.

 One of the most spectacular examples of spillways is the ancient spill-wall of chiselled granite at Kala-wewa or Kala lake, it is a stupendous construction, approximately 216 feet wide and 170 feet long, completed about the 5th century AD.
 The work impressively testifies to the craft of the stonemason.
 Each block of granite is meticulously fashioned to fit its neighbour and the whole is a wonderful monument of patient workmanship.